YINI-lang/YINI-spec/RATIONALE.md

 ##### B.2.5.3.
 Triple-quoted Strings

-> Triple-quoted strings in YINI are strings enclosed in `""" ... """` that may span multiple lines and preserves its content exactly as written, unless prefixed with `C` to enable escape sequences.
+> Triple-quoted strings in YINI are strings enclosed in `""" ... """` that may span multiple lines and preserve their content exactly as written, unless prefixed with `C` to enable escape sequences.

 A config format may sometimes need true multi-line literals, for example:
 - embedded text blocks